 Those who are struggling with a more moderate addiction or those who have already successfully finished a residential program or partial hospitalization may be a good fit for an outpatient treatment program.
 In this program, patients will visit the facility for 10 to 20 hours during the week.

 It may be difficult to choose the treatment program or the facility that is right for you.
 Numerous individuals will consider a national network of rehabilitation facilities with a good success rate and a positive reputation.
-The Recovery Village is an example of such a network.

 Before you begin your road to recovery, many of you may need to detox.
 Depending on the substance you are currently dependent on, your detox process can last 1 or 2 weeks or even a few months if you are coming off certain long-acting opiates.
 If attempted without medical assistance, detox may be uncomfortable, painful or in some cases perilous.
 Detox centers provide patients with medically assisted detox.

 You should consider, however, that detox is only one step along a long journey to recovery.
 Finding a rehabilitation center that offers both medically supervised detox and inpatient treatment programs is essential.
-The Recovery Village offers both of these things so that when you have completed detox, you can start a treatment program right away.

 Recovery Meetings Near You